julia-schimmels/MECH105-Algorithms/Simpson's 1\3 Rule Algorithm/README.md

 - the inputs must be the same length
 - the x input must be equally spaced
 - the data may use the trapezoidal rule along with the simpson's 1/3 rule to solve the integral

+### General Information
+Simpson's 1/3 rule is a numerical integration method which provides an approximation for definite integrals.
+The rule is applied to a number (n) of equal subdivisions between an upper and lower bound and applies a formula that finds the approximate integral under a curve.
+The simpson's 1/3 rule is an example of a closed Newton-Cotes formula.